marcuspeh/markeet/README.md

 ```

 ### Running the codes
-To run, use this to run the client and server concurrently
+To run, use this in the root folder to run the client and server concurrently
 ```
 npm run dev
 ```